Nyapal/intesive3/README.md

 Day 2 - Added authentication, testing for auth are broken otherwise everything is working

-Day 3 - Working on adding a chat feature
+Day 3 - Added a chat feature using socket.io

+Day 4 - Working on adding image upload using aws